cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 #### MS.TEAMS.6.2v1
 The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the agency.
-At a minimum, sharing of credit card numbers, taxpayer identification numbers (TINs), and Social Security numbers (SSNs) via email SHALL be restricted.
+At a minimum, sharing credit card numbers, taxpayer identification numbers (TINs), and Social Security numbers (SSNs) via email SHALL be restricted.

 [![Manual](https://img.shields.io/badge/Manual-046B9A)](#msteams62v1-instructions)

 <!--Policy: MS.TEAMS.6.2v1; Criticality: SHALL -->
 - _Rationale:_ Teams users may inadvertently share sensitive information with others who should not have access to it.
-Data loss prevention policies provide a way for agencies to detect and prevent unauthorized sharing of sensitive information.
+DLP provide a way for agencies to detect and prevent unauthorized sharing of sensitive information.
 - _Last modified:_ July 2023
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SC-7(10)
 - _MITRE ATT&CK TTP Mapping:_